 A workshop on bottom fishing on 1-2 August will discuss the implementation of UN General Assembly resolutions on sustainable fisheries, specifically regarding the impacts of bottom fishing on vulnerable marine ecosystems and the long-term sustainability of deep-sea fish stocks.

-Officials will likely also be tracking the status of the FAO’s Port State Measures Agreement (PSMA), geared towards preventing catch from illegal, unreported, or unregulated (IUU) fishing from being landed in ports.
-Two more ratifications are required to bring the deal into force, which could help clamp down on illegal fishing activity in the high seas by cutting off access to national and global markets, thereby removing a major incentive.
+Officials will likely also be tracking the status of the FAO’s Port State Measures Agreement (PSMA), geared towards preventing catch from illegal, unreported, or unregulated (IUU) fishing from being brought into ports.
+Two more ratifications are required to bring the deal into force, which could help clamp down on illegal fishing activity in the high seas by cutting off access to national and global markets.

 ICTSD reporting; “Summary of the First Session of the Preparatory Committee on Marine Biodiversity of Areas Beyond National Jurisdiction: 28 March - 8 April 2016,” EARTH NEGOTIATIONS BULLETIN, 11 April 2016.